 The Academic Code is approved by Academic Board and should be read in conjunction with the LSE-LSESU Student Charter.
+Last updated: May 2019.

 1. All full-time undergraduate and taught postgraduate students taking a taught course will receive a minimum of two hours taught contact time per week when the course is running in the Michaelmas and/or Lent terms, or a minimum of four hours taught contact time per week for a full-unit taught course running entirely in Michaelmas or in Lent term.

 2. Students will have the opportunity to receive feedback on formative and summative work, as set out below.
 Feedback on assessment due in Summer Term is not required for non-continuing students except for dissertations or capstone projects.